geetsawhney/sorting/README.md

 # Sorting Algorithms
-All the fundamental sorting algorothms!
+All the fundamental sorting algorithms!